-CEH are in discussion with the Cayman Islands government regarding the reporting of LULUCF net emissions from the Cayman Islands in the future.
-The initial work has been focussed on gathering appropriate land use and activity data and ascertaining its compatibility with IPCC land use definitions.
+Discussions with the Cayman Islands government regarding the reporting of LULUCF net emissions from the Cayman Islands have not progressed since the last inventory submission.
+The initial contact focussed on gathering appropriate land use and activity data and ascertaining its compatibility with IPCC land use definitions.